MikeFoto/demo-docker_swarm/README.md

 # Notes

-Current Vagrant file use virtualbox provisioner for demo purposes .
+* Current Vagrant file use virtualbox provisioner for demo purposes .
 Change to any other provisioner by changing configuration file
+* When running the swarm fot the first time it can take a while to download all necessary images to the nodes.

 # Setup